-I am pleased to present this Annual Report of the Manchester Employees' Contributory Retirement System (MECRS or the Retirement System) for the year ended December 31, 2020.
-This report is submitted in compliance with Chapter 218:6, II, Laws of 1973, as amended, is intended to satisfy public pension plan financial reporting requirements, and to assure
+As your new Executive Director, I am pleased to present this Annual Report of the Manchester Employees' Contributory Retirement System (MECRS or the Retirement System) for the year ended December 31, 2021.
+This report is submitted in compliance with Chapter 218:6, II, Laws of 1973, as amended, is intended to satisfy public pension plan financial

 The MECRS is a tax-qualified governmental retirement plan under sections 401(a) and 414(d) of the United States Internal Revenue Code, as amended, and was established under the provisions of New Hampshire Chapter 218, Laws of 1973, on January 1, 1974.
-Its purpose is to provide service and disability retirement benefits to those City employees who are not Police Officers, Firefighters, or Teachers and who are not eligible to participate in the New Hampshire Retirement System.
+Its purpose is to provide service and disability retirement benefits to those City of Manchester (the City) employees who are not Police Officers, Firefighters, or Teachers and who are not eligible to participate in the New Hampshire Retirement System.

 The MECRS is administered by a seven-member Board, whose responsibilities include the formulation of policy and determination of employee eligibility for participation and benefits.
-The Board also oversees the daily administrative, fiscal and investment operations of the Retirement System.
+The Board also oversees the daily administrative, fiscal, and investment operations of the Retirement System.